I am Johnny Peck.

 Attache Property Management, StayAttache.com, is a multi-million dollar property management and corporate housing provider in Washington, DC.
 A purveyor of fine properties since 2001.
 They are seriously baller and I'm not biased at all.

 My work at Attache spanned every part of automation from requirements gathering and embedding across all teams, continuous planning and communication, architecting and coding the full stack, servers and hosting, deployment, test and maintenance; wash, rinse and repeat.
-Backend, data, frontend, design, UI/UX, management and everything in between.
+Data, architecture and system design, backend, databases, UI/UX, frontend, server management and everything in between.

-It's purpose is to automate the ever-evolving requirements of a nimble, technology loving, quirky and fun housing company in the United States capitol.
-It's wonderful working with people excited to build things we don't know how to build yet.
+Its purpose is to automate the ever-evolving requirements of a nimble, technology loving, quirky and fun housing company in the United States capitol.
+It's wonderful to work with people excited to build things we do not yet know how to build.

 The backend was coming online as Symfony 2 was being released with PHP 5.
 Perfect timing and Doctrine ORM 2, thick model layers, tiny controllers and all kinds of whiz bang stuff like Composer package management were just entering the PHP lexicon.
 It felt like a turning point for PHP and with the HipHop fork at Facebook it was a curious time for the language.